josh-yeung/whats-up-with-this-water/README.md

 # Water Quality and Environmental Information App

 # Description
 The Water Quality and Environmental Information App is a user-friendly interface built using the PySimpleGUI library in Python.
 It seamlessly integrates several essential Python libraries such as openpyxl, geopy, requests, BeautifulSoup (bs4), and PIL to provide a comprehensive and informative experience for users interested in real-time water quality and environmental data.
+The Water Quality and Environmental Information App is a powerful tool for anyone interested in staying informed about their local environment.
+Whether you're a concerned citizen, a researcher, or an environmental enthusiast, this app offers a comprehensive and visually engaging platform to explore and understand the world of water quality and environmental conservation.

 # Key Features